improbable-eng/zeuz-unreal-demo/README.md

 ### JOIN
 > **More information on this exchange can be found in the [Server Readiness full docs](Docs/server-readiness.md).**

-If a matchmaker is set up (see [The Matchmaker](#the-matchmaker)), clicking 'JOIN' will query the matchmaker for a game server and connect to it.
+If a matchmaker is set up (see [the Server Readiness full docs](Docs/server-readiness.md)), clicking 'JOIN' will query the matchmaker for a game server and connect to it.
 The endpoint of the matchmaker is specified in [DefaultGame.ini](Config/DefaultGame.ini) (hint: use quotation marks around the URL, e.g. `MatchmakerEndpoint="http://mymatchmakerip:9000/"`).
 If no endpoint is specified, the 'JOIN' button will not render.